Seasoned vs. Kiln Dried Firewood: Does It Burn the Same?

 Seasoned firewood results from the natural drying process, which can take six to 18 months.
 Some people recommend waiting three years for the best results!

-A lot of factors play into how quickly the wood dries:
+A lot of factors play into how long you should dry firewood:

 - Whether the cut tree was alive or dead when felled;